Lesa Lesa: Plot

-Chandru, who has spent all his money lavishly, stays with Rakesh, his friend, who has tasted success in his business.
-Rakesh owns a vast estate and hundreds of cattle in a valley.
-Chandru is a fun-loving, jovial chap who has fabricated stories of his success to his parents, grandparents, and relatives.
+The story begins with Chandru, a fun-loving, jovial character who has fabricated stories of success to his family.
+In reality, Chandru has spent the majority of his money and stays with his wealthy friend Rakesh.

 During a vacation, Colonel Rajasekar, his grandfather and grandmother arrive with their extended family to spend a couple of days at Chandru's farmhouse.
 Chandru successfully makes them believe that he is the real owner of the estate and that Rakesh is just his working partner.
 Rakesh, who is an orphan, is happy to meet a huge family and generously welcomes them.
 Colonel Rajasekar plans to get Chandru married to one of his granddaughters.
 Chandru is a bit confused about whom he should choose.
 To make matters complicated, he has been receiving gifts and messages from one of the granddaughters expressing her love for him.
 Meanwhile, a few days after they arrive at the estate, Bala, another granddaughter of Rajasekar arrives alone.
 She seems to be too upset and worried.
 But within a short period, she calms down and starts enjoying the vacation.
 During their stay, Chandru and Rakesh decide to discover the girl who had been teasing them with cryptic messages.
 Eventually, Rakesh falls in love with Bala.

 In a conflict between Pandi and Colonel, Pandi exposes that Chandru is a fraud while Rakesh, his owner is the real landlord of the estate.
 Colonel enraged on hearing this news plans to arrange a marriage between Chandru and Bala.
 Bala snubs the proposal by declaring that she is in love with Rakesh.
 Her decision is strongly opposed by the family but eventually agrees as the Colonel approves.
 Rakesh, at the same time, is happy at heart knowing about Bala's love for him.
 But she shocks him by saying that she was just using his name to escape the marriage.
 She tells Rakesh that she is in love with Deva, a college lecturer who is about to be hanged soon over a public issue.
 Bala has taken a vow not to marry anyone other than Deva.

 The night before the wedding, Bala requests Rakesh to take her to jail to meet Deva for one last time.
 Deva lies that he hates Bala and asks her to never see him again.
 Enraged, Bala tells Colonel that she doesn't want to marry anyone as she has lost faith in marriage which further disappoints her family.

 In the end scene, we can see the family in the railway station showing that their vacation has ended.
 Bala runs back to Rakesh conveying that Bala loves Rakesh.
 The train departs slowly and a girl's hand reaches out of the coach window, holding the puppy which was sent as a gift to Chandru before.
 Chandru takes off running to find out who it is, but he catches only a cryptic message that teases him to follow and discover her identity.